imagineon/ViewConfigurator/Readme.md

 ## TODOs

 In the future we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.
-Also we want to improve on the convenience Configurations.
-Provide a version which will generate on every build and includes Custom UIView Subclasses.
+Also we want to improve on the convenience Configurations and provide a version which will generate on every build and includes Custom UIView Subclasses.

 ## Attributions